-Real estate partnerships, global fixed income funds, commingled international equity funds and various alternative investments (private equity, absolute return strategies, opportunistic funds, and real assets) are reported at net asset values as provided by the general partners or investment managers.
+Real estate partnerships, global fixed income funds, commingled international equity funds and various alternative investments (private equity, opportunistic/ARS funds, real assets, and credit) are reported at net asset values as provided by the general partners or investment managers.

 Information on securities lending is available in note 7.
 Information on foreign currency risks and derivative financial instruments can be found in note 5(f) and note 6, respectively.